Pranshu-Garg/DSA/README.md

-# CS201: Data Structure & Algorithm (CS Minor IIT Ropar)
+# CS201: Data Structure & Algorithms
+It is the first cousre under the CSE Minor degree at IIT Ropar